 ClearShare member guidelines.

-2. Allowing Members the broadest access to providers.
+• We strive to allow members the broadest access to providers.

 Statement of Beliefs